 Each of the Company's executive officers is employed under an employment agreement for an indefinite period of time.
-Upon completion of this offering, we intend to enter into management services agreements with each of our executive officers.
-These agreements will provide for benefits upon a termination of service, and these agreements each contain customary provisions regarding noncompetition, nonsolicitation, confidentiality of information and assignment of inventions.
+These agreements contain customary provisions regarding noncompetition, nonsolicitation, confidentiality of information and assignment of inventions.

 Long-Term Incentive Plans

 2015 Plan (Amended 2019)